-- You will need to mix 2 parts of white vinegar with 1 part of salt, and heat it over medium heat just until the salt dissolves.
+- You will need to mix two parts of white vinegar with one part of salt, and heat it over medium heat just until the salt dissolves.

 - Allow this mixture to cool for a while before using it on the iron.
-For your own safety, ensure that you are wearing gloves and a mask (as the smell might be quite strong) before cleaning the iron.
+For your safety, ensure that you are wearing gloves and a mask (as the smell might be quite strong) before cleaning it.

-- Clean the salt and vinegar residue off the iron with a clean cloth before reusing the iron on your clothes.
+- Clean the salt and vinegar residue off the iron with a clean cloth before using it on your clothes.

 How to clean an iron using a dryer sheet?